 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Infective gastroenteritis in young children is characterised by the sudden onset of diarrhoea, with or without vomiting.
 Most cases are due to a viral infection but some are caused by bacterial or protozoal infections.
 The illness usually resolves without treatment within days but severe diarrhoea can rapidly cause dehydration, which may be life-threatening.

 - Gastroenteritis is very common, with many children having more than one episode a year.
-Many children are treated by parents or other carers without seeking professional advice but approximately 10% of children younger than 5 years present with gastroenteritis to healthcare services each year.
+Many children are treated by parents or other carers without seeking professional advice but approximately 10% of children younger than 5 years of age present with gastroenteritis to healthcare services each year.
 In a UK study, diarrhoeal illness accounted for 16% of medical presentations to a major paediatric emergency department.

-- Worldwide, 2 billion cases of acute gastroenteritis and 1.9 million deaths occur each year in children under 5 years.
+- Worldwide, 2 billion cases of acute gastroenteritis and 1.9 million deaths occur each year in children aged under 5 years.